sandypockets/extra/README.md

 An ERD of the database can be found in the project's `docs/` directory.

 In some instances you may need to reset the database, or make manual changes.

-First, reload the database from the schema.
+1. Reload the database from the schema.

 ```
 $ rake db:reset
 ```

-Next, drop the current tables, recreate them, run the migrations, and any seeds.
+2. Drop the current tables, recreate them, run the migrations, and any seeds.

 ```
 $ rake db:drop db:create db:migrate db:seed